ainefairbrother/ensembl-variation-pipelines/README.md

 - `skip_create_config` : (optional) If value is 1, the pipeline will skip creating the config files, default: `0`.

-The config files that falls under this condition are -
-* synonyms file: File containing sequence region synonyms and their original names in tab limited file created from Ensembl core database.
+The config files that falls under this condition are - `synonyms files`: File containing sequence region synonyms and their original names in tab limited file created from Ensembl core database.
 Needed for `renameChr` step.

-* chrom sizes file: File containing sequence regions and their lengths in tab limited file.
+`chrom sizes files`: File containing sequence regions and their lengths in tab limited file.
 Used by UCSC tools to create bigWig and bogBeds.

 - `ini_file` : (optional) A INI file that is used by the `createConfigs` step to generate the config files, default: `ensembl-variation-pipelines/nextflow/nf_config/DEFAULT.ini`.